 Our friend and avid cyclist, Nan, told us about another gorgeous bike trail that she and her husband, Dave, found.
-The trail head is in a tiny little town in northern Illinois called Hebron.
+The trailhead is in a tiny little town in northern Illinois called Hebron.

 On Monday we, too, rode the trail and discovered that it was flanked on one side by breathtakingly beautiful wetlands.
 And just out of view for a good camera shot without a zoom lens, but well within earshot, there were hundreds of Great Blue Heron and wild turkey.
 They were singing.
 We couldn’t tell if it was a combined effort of both types of birds, or if it was one, or the other.
-Regardless, it was startlingly magnifiscent to be serenaded in the crisp morning air.
+Regardless, it was startlingly magnificent to be serenaded in the crisp morning air.

-A little further down the trail we came to the sporadic placement of several manmade nesting boxes.
-We’re not sure what type of water fowl they’re for, but we’re fairly confident they’re not meant for the Great Blue Heron or the wild turkey as neither of them could possibly fit into the small circular entrances.
+A little further down the trail, we came to the sporadic placement of several manmade nesting boxes.
+We’re not sure what type of waterfowl they’re for, but we’re fairly confident they’re not meant for the Great Blue Heron or the wild turkey as neither of them could possibly fit into the small circular entrances.

 On the return ride, we were gifted to see the same birds, but this time there wasn’t a sound—not a single peep.
 It was hauntingly quiet.
 Either they were all asleep, or choir practice was over!
 Regardless, it was again done in unison.